phaubertin/jinue/doc/syscalls/join-thread.md

-# START_THREAD - Wait for a Thread to Exit
+# JOIN_THREAD - Wait for a Thread to Exit

 ## Description